antonfirsov/docs/2016/09-Sep/porting-EF6-to-EFCore/porting-EF6-to-EFCore.md

 Custom Conventions
 ------------------
 In Entity Framework 6 we can create custom configurations of properties and tables by using model-based conventions.
-For example, the following code in EF 6 creates a convention to throw an exception when the column name is longer than 30 characters:
+For example, the following code in EF6 creates a convention to throw an exception when the column name is longer than 30 characters:
 ```C#
 public class IdentifierConvention : IStoreModelConvention<EdmProperty>
 {